-The Rights and Resources Initiative is a global coalition to advance forest tenure, policy and market reforms.
-RRI is formed by international, regional and community organizations engaged in conservation, research and development.
+The Rights and Resources Initiative (RRI) is a strategic coalition comprised of international, regional, and community organizations engaged in development, research and conservation to advance forest tenure, policy and market reforms globally.

-The mission of the Rights and Resources Initiative is to promote greater global action on forest policy and market reforms to increase household and community ownership, control, and benefits from forests and trees.
-RRI is coordinated by the Rights and Resources Group, a non-profit organization based in Washington D.C.
-Please visit http://www.rightsandresources.org for more information.
+The mission of the Rights and Resources Initiative is to support local communities' and indigenous peoples' struggles against poverty and marginalization by promoting greater global commitment and action towards policy, market and legal reforms that secure their rights to own, control, and benefit from natural resources, especially land and forests.
+RRI is coordinated by the Rights and Resources Group, a non-profit organization based in Washington, D.C.
+For more information, please visit www.rightsandresources.org.

-Partners
+RRI Partners